 Today, we begin our solemn observance of the season of Lent.
 The Ash Wednesday liturgy is much like that of Good Friday: stark and arresting in its directness.
 While the Sundays of Lent generally focus on the goodness of God rather than our personal penitence, it is clear from even one glance at today's liturgy that the theme is "Remember that you are dust, and to dust you shall return."
 The texts for the entire Mass until communion are very personal and focused on conversion.
 At communion we finally hear that one who "ponders the Lord...will yield fruit in due season"-a reminder of the purpose of mortification and sacrifice.
 A further sign that this is the season of penitence is the absence of instrumental music.
 An ancient tradition in the Church, this "fasting" from instruments during the season of Lent (except for accompanimental purposes) is a way to focus our minds and hearts during the liturgy.
-Psalm 51 is unquestionably associated with Ash Wednesday, and today at 5:30 we hear a setting of it by Calvert Shenk, the former organist and choirmaster of this very Cathedral church.
+At 5:30pm, we hear a setting of Psalm 51 by the late Calvert Shenk, the former organist and choirmaster of this Cathedral church.
 Contemporary in harmonic language but traditional in idiom, we are happy to remember Cal with the performance of his pieces.
+The other polyphonic work presented is William Byrd's Emendemus in melius.
+Written early in his career in the five-voice texture (with double tenor parts) that one hears in works where Byrd intends a special profundity, this setting of the Ash Wednesday responsory tries to evoke in the listener the need to repent...now!
+At the same time, the choral writing also seeks to "intercede" with God, by shifts in harmony and expression that highlight the text "Hear us, O Lord, and show us your mercy, for we have sinned against you."
 Beautiful polyphony or not, the most appropriate music for this day is unquestionably chant.
 The introit at both Masses (and the offertory at 5:30pm) is the authentic Gregorian antiphon, and the antiphons and responsory during the imposition of ashes are all contemporary compositions modeled on the Gregorian originals.
-These "neo-Gregorian" are adaptations share the same spirituality (and even chant mode and melody) as the originals while presenting a vernacular text that is more immediately accessible.
+These "neo-Gregorian" adaptations share the same spirituality (and even chant mode and melody) as the originals.
 This movement of chant composition has experienced a wonderful springtime in the past few years.
-We hope today's Mass will be a fitting and holy beginning to your observance of the season of Lent.
+We hope today's Mass will compel you to a holy beginning to your observance of the season of Lent.